 But it’s critical to look at the impact of that spend in terms of business outcomes and ROI, rather than blindly adding more and more costs to the stack.

 In a given 30 day period, 40% of SaaS licenses go unused

 Based on the previous stat about companies spending $5,800 per employee per year — a company with 1,000 employees is wasting an average of $2.32 million on unused and underused SaaS licenses every month.

 Part of cloud cost optimization for SaaS is to rightsize your licenses regularly as a cost-savings strategy.

-The average company now undergoes three SaaS renewals per day
+The average company now undergoes one SaaS renewal per day – or 20 each month

 And, all too often, these renewals spring up unexpectedly.

 Without adequate time to plan, it’s common to be hit with an auto-renewal — or make reactive renewal decisions that aren’t based on data.
 Cloud cost optimization not only ensures your spend is effective now, but also sets you up for a more proactive approach in the future.

 Every 30 days, a typical company will see at eight new applications enter its environment — and three applications will exit active use

 This revolving door of SaaS tools makes things more difficult for IT and security teams, unless they have a clear SaaS management strategy and platform in place.